Visual Studio: 97

 Microsoft first released Visual Studio (codenamed Boston, for the city of the same name, thus beginning the VS codenames related to places) in 1997, bundling many of its programming tools together for the first time.
-Visual Studio 97 came in two editions: Visual Studio Professional and Visual Studio Enterprise, the professional edition has three CDs, and the enterprise four CDs.
+Visual Studio 97 came in two editions: Visual Studio Professional and Visual Studio Enterprise; the professional edition has three CDs, and the enterprise four CDs.
 It included Visual J++ 1.1 for Java programming and introduced Visual InterDev for creating dynamically generated web sites using Active Server Pages.
 There was a single companion CD that contained the Microsoft Developer Network library.
+Visual Studio 97 is only compatible with Windows 95 and Windows NT 4.0.
+It is the last version to support Windows NT 4.0 before SP3.

 Visual Studio 97 was an attempt at using the same development environment for multiple languages.
 Visual J++, InterDev, and the MSDN Library had all been using the same 'environment', called Developer Studio.

 Visual Studio was also sold as a bundle with the separate IDEs used for Visual C++, Visual Basic and Visual FoxPro.

 6.0 (1998)

-The next version, version 6.0 (codenamed Aspen, after the ski resort in Colorado), was released in June 1998 and is the last version to run on the Windows 9x platform.
+The next version, version 6.0 (codenamed Aspen, after the ski resort in Colorado), was released in June 1998 and is the last version to support the Windows 9x platform, as well as Windows NT 4.0 before SP6, but after SP2.
 Each version of each language in part also settled to v6.0, including Visual J++ which was prior v1.1, and Visual InterDev at the first release.
 The v6 edition of Microsoft was the core environment for the next four releases to provide programmers with an integrated look-alike platform.
 This led Microsoft to transition the development on the platform independent .NET Framework.

 Visual Studio 6.0 was the last version to include Visual J++, which Microsoft removed as part of a settlement with Sun Microsystems that required Microsoft Internet Explorer not to provide support for the Java Virtual Machine.

 Visual Studio 6.0 came in two editions: Professional and Enterprise.
 The Enterprise edition contained extra features not found in Professional edition, including: